korovod/kenotron/README.md

 - [ ] `torch.compile` support
 - [ ] Ring attention
 - [ ] Interleaved 1f1b schedule
+- [ ] Asynchronous checkpointing
+- [ ] Interleaved offloading of parameters
+- [ ] Efficient expert parallelism

 ## Credits

+We thank the Hugging Face team for their work on the [original project](https://github.com/huggingface/nanotron).

-We would like to thank everyone working on LLMs, especially those sharing their work openly from which we took great inspiration: Nvidia for `Megatron-LM/apex`, Microsoft for `DeepSpeed`, HazyResearch for `flash-attn`..
+We would like to thank everyone working on LLMs, especially those sharing their work openly from which we took great inspiration: Nvidia for `Megatron-LM/apex`, Microsoft for `DeepSpeed`, HazyResearch for `flash-attn`.